 A part-time student has up to ten years (30 semesters) from the time of entry to complete the required course work.
 Continuous enrollment is required unless approval is obtained.
-A maximum of one year of an approved leave of absence will be allowed for continuance in the program.
-If more than one year of leave occurs, the student must apply for readmission to the program.

 Each course with a BMI prefix in the Biomedical Informatics degree plan is a graduate level, professional course and must be passed with a grade of "B" or better.
 Students must earn a grade of "B" or higher in all dual degree program courses, unless the course is graded on a Pass or Fail basis in which a grade of "Pass" must be earned.
 If a dual degree student earns less than a "B" in any required course, it must be retaken to continue in the program.
 A grade of "B" or higher must be earned on the second attempt to prevent dismissal from the program.
 The minimum grade point average (GPA) required for graduation is 3.0 on all BMI courses.